PS172191/groenevingers/README.md

 ## Getting Started
 There are 2 folders:
-GroeneVingersBeheer is for the back-end GroeneVingersWeb is for the front-end
+GroeneVingersBeheer is for the back-end, GroeneVingersWeb is for the front-end

 Install/update composer and npm packages (GroeneVingersBeheer and GroeneVingersWeb)